atolVerderben/Spaloosh/README.md

   * Would like to add better server implementations where the server is the authority
 * Possible character backgrounds of why all these random monsters are playing this game!
 * Potentially add more board games to the mix (this might be a new project though)

-## That's great, but I just want to play it!
-OK, I hear you, compiling games isn't nearly as fun as playing them!

-The game can be downloaded from itch.io here: [Spaloosh!](https://atolverderben.itch.io/spaloosh)

 <br/>